Work Example

 Background

-IBC-M is an independent higher education institution founded by the Dutch non-governmental organization SPARK in March 2010.
-It was established with donations from Swedish International Development Cooperation Agency, the Danish Ministry of Foreign Affairs, the Swiss Development Cooperation, the UK Government Department for International Development, the European Commission and the Netherlands Ministry of Foreign Affairs as well as the Ministry of Education, Science and Technology of Kosovo.
+IBC-M is an independent higher education institution, founded by the Dutch foundation SPARK International in March 2010.
+It was established with funding from the Swedish International Development Cooperation Agency, the Danish Ministry of Foreign Affairs, the Swiss Development Cooperation, the UK Department for International Development, the European Commission, the Netherlands Ministry of Foreign Affairs, and the Ministry of Education, Science and Technology of Kosovo.

-IBC-M was first registered in the Netherlands and in Kosovo, but in March 2018 it was registered as an independent not-for-profit educational foundation in Kosovo, under the umbrella of the Ministry of Public Administration and licensed by the Ministry of Education, Science and Technology of Kosovo.
-Its current donor is European Union.
-Its status as not-for-profit educational foundation has allowed IBC-M to operate as an independent International Business School under the Kosovo Higher Education Law.
+Initially registered in both the Netherlands and Kosovo, IBC-M was re-registered in March 2018 as an independent, non-profit educational foundation under Kosovo law.
+It now operates under the umbrella of the Ministry of Public Administration and is licensed by the Ministry of Education, Science and Technology of Kosovo.
+Its current donor is the European Union.

 Challenge

-My duty at IBC-M was head of college (Rector, Direktor).
-When I took over this responsibility in 2013, the college had just completed it's first development phase since inception: Establishing the college within both communities and setting up college curricula and body.
-This first phase also included the preliminary German accreditation by Evalag (German accreditation agency).
+My role at IBC-M was Head of College (Rector/Director).
+When I assumed this responsibility in 2013, the college had just completed its initial development phase: establishing its presence within both communities and setting up the academic curricula and institutional structure.
+This phase also included preliminary German accreditation by Evalag (a German accreditation agency).

-At the same time, by 2013 the college was challenged by incoherent product and pricing policy, leading to student protests and to damages for the reputation and positioning of the organization - in addition to the overall tension in the city and region.
-Also, it became obvious that the ambitious financial sustainability model of the college was hard to achieve.
+Despite these successes, by 2013 the college was facing significant challenges.
+An incoherent product and pricing policy had led to student protests and damaged the institution’s reputation and positioning — all in the context of ongoing political tension in the city and region.
+In addition, it became evident that the college’s ambitious financial sustainability model was difficult to realize.

 Solution

-Together with the IBC-M team, during my term from 2013 to 2015, we achieved the following:
+During my tenure from 2013 to 2015, the IBC-M team achieved the following:

-• Initiating and establishing business services and business network events, linking the college to the business communities in Kosovo, Northern Kosovo as well as Serbia;
+- Established business services and networking events, linking IBC-M to business communities in Kosovo, Northern Kosovo, and Serbia;

 Mitrovica Innovations